thiagosanches/makrobuddy/README.md

 That's it!
 Feel free to modify the python code, by default, I'm using the home key and the arrow keys and the rotary encoder as a volume controller (media controls).

+You also may notice, that the code makes some references to graphics modules/libraries, however I'm still not using since I broke my LCD 😢.

 ## References
 - https://learn.adafruit.com/diy-pico-mechanical-keyboard-with-fritzing-circuitpython/code-the-pico-keyboard
 - https://learn.adafruit.com/rotary-encoder/hardware